SRM

 Track Bike/Frame SRM Compatibility

 Weight: The SRM Power Meter crankset varies greatly in weight, depending on the crank it is built into.
-SRM usually adds 180-210 grams of weight to the crankset (if a stock Dura Ace 7900 crankset weighs 640 grams, a SRM unit will weigh about 830) and then you need to add in the weight of the computer head of your choice.
-If you use a small and light computer head like the Garmin 500 with your SRM, and are currently using a standard cycling computer, you will only be adding about 150 grams to the weight of your bike with the addition of a SRM and the Garmin.
+SRM usually adds 180-210 grams of weight to the crankset (if a stock Dura Ace 7900 crankset weighs 640 grams, a SRM unit will weigh about 830).

-Installation: Wired SRM units used to be quite challenging on some frames, but ANT and ANT+ Sport have changed this for the better.
-With the exception of some challenges getting a magnet mounted properly on some frames (especially internally routed frames), mounting a SRM can be as simple as sliding the new crankset into your bottom bracket (assuming you get a SRM that is compatible with your current bottom bracket) and mounting the computer to your handlebar.
-Of course, you need to setup the data fields in the computer of your choice and enter your personal information and activate power meter functions and this is likely the most time consuming part of the install now.
+Ease of Installation and Transfer between Bikes: Wired SRM units used to be quite challenging to install on some frames, but that feels like the ancient past now; ANT and ANT+ Sport have changed this for the better.
+With accelerometer based cadence and wireless transmission, mounting a SRM can be as simple as sliding the new crankset into your bottom bracket (assuming you get a SRM that is compatible with your current bottom bracket) and mounting the computer to your handlebar.
+Of course, you need to setup the data fields in the computer of your choice, enter your personal information, activate power meter functions and pair the units (true with all power meters).
+Transferring a SRM power meter between bikes is as easy or as difficult as any crank transfer between bikes.
+In other words, “It all depends on the bikes and the bottom brackets.”

 Software/Hardware: While many riders choose to use aftermarket software, like TrainingPeaks, with their power meter, the software that comes with an SRM is solid and powerful.
 Like SRM’s hardware, SRM’s software has been developed over decades and it is a pretty polished, if not slightly over engineered, package.
-SRM software allows you to break down many variables of your ride data and offers powerful graphing, sorting and comparaitive functions.
-While few of us will have the need for it, the telemetric options that you may have seen displayed next to the rider on TV during Pro Tour races is impressive.
-Being able to stream data from multiple riders into real time video is pretty cool no matter how you look at it.
+SRM software allows you to break down many variables of your ride data and offers powerful graphing, sorting and comparative functions.
+While few of us will have the need for it, the telemetric options that you may have seen displayesrm-powermeter-campagnolod next to the rider on TV during Pro Tour races is impressive and being able to stream data from multiple riders into real time video is pretty cool no matter how you look at it.